ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 }
 ```

-The Sync cache will trigger once a dog is updated.
+The sync cache will trigger once a dog is updated.

 For injecting the dependency in ent we follow [injecting external dependencies](https://entgo.io/docs/code-gen#external-dependencies)
 section and update our `entc.go`: